Did You Complete Your CPC Two-Year Check-in Yet? Deadline for Many: July 31

 Oxygenation Impairment During Anesthesia: Influence of Age and Body Weight

-Researchers know that
+Researchers know that sedation

-is mediated by aminobutyric acid and is a reversible abnormality.
+by aminobutyric acid and is a reversible abnormality.

 From "Oxygenation Impairment During Anesthesia: Influence of Age and Body Weight"